The problem

 Smoking is an addiction which usually starts in childhood – most smokers start by the age 16 in the North East and regret ever starting.

-Tobacco companies have been exposed for deliberately manipulating cigarettes in the 20th to make them more addictive to smokers and more difficult to quit.
+Tobacco companies have been exposed for deliberately manipulating cigarettes in the 20th century to make them more addictive to smokers and more difficult to quit.
 As a consequence, smokers today are at a greater risk of disease than smokers in the 1960’s, despite smoking fewer cigarettes.

 Read more at https://tobaccotactics.org/article/addiction-manipulation/